athomasoriginal/dotfiles/README.md

 ### Atom

-* make sure to install package.sync to be able to make use of `package.cson`
+* make sure to install [package.sync](https://atom.io/packages/package-sync) to be able to make use of `package.cson` that I provide which is what I use to transfer my preferred atom settings from one computer to another.

 ### iterm2

-* I activate scroll functionality so you can just use the trackpad for long pieces of text - e.g. `man defaults`
+* I activate scroll functionality so you can just use the trackpad for long pieces of text.
+For example, try typing `man defaults` into your terminal.
+When you have to scroll this kind of long document in your terminal, it can get janky.
+This helps to avoid that.
-* solarized color scheme - well thought out color scheme
+* solarized color scheme - especially amazing if you ever code outside or in a room with a lot of sunlight
-* `command + d` will bring up iterm2 when in the background - very handy when you are an active terminal user - something I picked up from linux, quake terminal
+* `command + d` will bring up iterm2 when in the background - very handy when you are an active terminal user - something I picked up from [guake terminal](https://github.com/Guake/guake)

 ### duti